If you have any questions at all about how we handle your personal information, please don’t hesitate to contact us at:

-We may share your personal data with the parties set out below for the purposes set out in the table above (Paragraph 4).
+We may share your personal data with the parties set out below for the purposes set out below:

-We never sell personal data to other parties and do not send personal data outside of the UK and the EU unless we can guarantee that the same quality standards will be upheld in those circumstances where we do so.
+We never sell personal data to other parties and do not send personal data outside of the UK and the EU.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.